 Background and Bio

-Eve Giordano is the Program Associate for Children & Youth with Special Health Care Needs (CYSHCN) at AMCHP.
+Eve Giordano is the Program Associate supporting Operations, Strategic Impact, and Programs at AMCHP.
 Eve recently received her Master of Public Health from The George Washington University Milken Institute School of Public Health.
 Her graduate thesis project designed a group prenatal care intervention aimed at addressing disparities maternal mortality and low-birthweight outcomes for women of color living in Wards 7 & 8 in Washington DC through providing accessible, culturally relevant, and non-stigmatizing early and consistent antenatal care services.
 Prior to her MPH, she received her Bachelor of Science in Neuroscience from Dickinson College (Carlisle, PA) and worked in a number of direct service provider positions upon graduation.
 Her passion for improving public health outcomes for people with disabilities stems from her experiences being a Home Health Aid as well as a Registered Behavioral Technician at the Center for Autism and Related Disorders.

 My Current Work